vblagoje/auto-pr-writer/.github/pull_request_template.md

 ## Automatic PR Text Generation

-🚀 The PR description will be automatically generated and will appear here shortly after you open the PR.
-Once the generated text appears, feel free to make any necessary adjustments.
+🚀 Your PR description will be auto-generated shortly after you open the PR.
+You're welcome to edit it once it's ready.

-📝 While you don't need to write the PR description manually, you can provide additional context or prompt instructions below that will be considered in the automated PR text generation.
+📝 To influence the automated PR generation process, simply provide additional instructions for @auto-pr-writer-bot in your description or PR comments.

-### Provide Additional Context (Optional)
+### Custom PR Text Generation (Optional)
-Include any specific details or instructions to enhance the automatically generated PR text.
-Simply tag @auto-pr-writer-bot somewhere in the description here or in any of the PR comments below.
+After mentioning @auto-pr-writer-bot, include any specific instructions or prompts you have.
+These inputs will help tailor the generated PR text.

 👍 Feel free to click "Create pull request" now.
-The comprehensive PR description will be generated in a few moments!
+A customized PR description will be generated promptly!